 - Take them with you.
 If you love the lake, invite them there for a fun weekend.
 If you delight in the Grand Canyon, show them your favorite parts.
 Make the trip just them and you, or encourage them to bring their significant other.
 If they have kids of their own, help them find a babysitter all of you can trust.
 Multi-generation vacations can be particularly fun.

 - Everybody needs a friend.
 This is especially true for young adults who are making decisions that will affect them for the rest of their lives.
 Giving your grandchildren a safe and nonjudgmental place to vent is a tremendous gift.

 - Remember important occasions.
 Call on their birthday.
 Send a Christmas gift.
 Congratulate them on their new jobs, big promotions, new apartments, and new cars.

 - Love the ones who love them.
 Get to know the new boyfriend or girlfriend and appreciate why your grandchild thinks this person is special.

 - Provide support.
 This doesn’t have to mean money.
 A good meal, a place to occasionally sleep, and household goods you no longer need are all valuable to someone just starting out.
 You also can do them a big favor by helping them make their own home and cars safe.

 - Don’t lend grandchildren money that must be paid back.
 Lend money cautiously to help ensure your own financial well-being.
 Compromising your own financial security is a bad idea.

 “Grandchildren are the dots that connect the lines from generation to generation,” wrote Lois Wyse, the author of Funny, You Don’t Look Like a Grandmother.
 The joy of being a grandparent is great.
 And you can enjoy it at every stage with these tips.
 Take the time to be a smart and loving grandparent.

-I still remember the fun competition on Saturday nights playing the board game, Parcheesi, with my grandmother.
+I still remember the fun competition with my grandmother on Saturday nights playing the board game, Parcheesi.